Data curation is critically important for a research institution because it provides two vital services:

 Please contact Research Data Services for assistance with any of the above.

 Research Data Services can assist you in preparing your data for publishing as well as finding a suitable repository in which to place it.
 Given that different repositories have different rules regarding what can be stored and how, we strongly recommend that you consult with us as early in the research process as possible.
-Below are some link to help you get started:
+Also, be aware that most repositories have a size limit for individual files as well as total size limit for all files in a project.
+Below are some links to help you get started: